 The only way to get rid of a bunion deformity permanently is with invasive surgery.
 The most common procedure involves shaving off the part of the bone that protrudes out.
 This does not correct the misalignment, but it does return the foot to close to its normal shape.

 However, we see this as a last resort.
-Instead, we prefer to start early with strategies that relieve pain and allow for mobility.
+Instead, our Livermore podiatrist prefers to start early with strategies that relieve pain and allow for mobility.
 In our office, we will try the following interventions before recommending surgery:

 When these treatments are no longer effective, and you want to learn more about your surgical options, we will refer you to a skilled orthopedic surgeon for a consultation.